Contact Us

 If any of these adjustments exist, the 3PAO will need to perform additional validation activities.

-• Targeted scans – Has a final set of scans that shows remediation of findings from the assessment phase been provided?
+• Remediation scans: Has a final set of scans that shows remediation of findings from the assessment phase been provided?

-• Operational Requirements (OR) and False Positives (FP) – Are all ORs and FPs documented, reviewed and understood?
+• Operational Requirements (OR), Risk Adjustment (RA), and False Positives (FP): Are all ORs, RAs, and FPs documented in the Plan of Actions and Milestones (POA&M), reviewed and understood?

 High severity findings are highlighted due to their outsized impact on a FedRAMP ATO.
-A CSP cannot receive a recommendation for an ATO if any high severity vulnerabilities are present.
-Should any findings persist as of the date the SAR is issued, these findings should be tracked in the CSPs Plan of Action and Milestones (POA&M).
+Should any findings persist as of the date the SAR is issued, these findings should be tracked in the CSPs POA&M.

-For additional information on the timing and handling of vulnerability scans, please see the following documents on the FedRAMP website:
+As of 2025, FedRAMP continues to place strong emphasis on authenticated scans, complete scan coverage, and timely remediation — all of which are critical to achieving and maintaining an ATO.
+For additional information on the requirements, timing, and handling of vulnerability scans, please see the following documents on the FedRAMP website: